rbbarbosa/Petit/tutorial/p4_abstract_syntax.md

 Every node also includes a pointer to the original _token_.
 The token is necessary because a node of category ``Identifier`` must have the name of the function or variable, a node of category ``Natural`` must have the string of digits representing the natural constant, and so on.

-To build an AST we only require two operations: creating a new node and adding a child node to a parent node.
+To build an AST we only need two operations: creating a new node and adding a child node to a parent node.
 Two functions provide that functionality:

     struct node *newnode(enum category category, char *token);
     void addchild(struct node *parent, struct node *child);

-The first function allocates memory for a new node and initializes all its fields (including an empty list of children).
+The first function returns a newly allocated node with all its fields initialized (including an empty list of children).
 The second function appends a node to the list of children of the parent node.
 They are provided in files [``ast.h``](https://github.com/rbbarbosa/Petit/blob/main/tutorial/p4_source/ast.h) and [``ast.c``](https://github.com/rbbarbosa/Petit/blob/main/tutorial/p4_source/ast.c).

 ## Syntax-directed translation